8 Things to Read to Enhance Your General Knowledge

 But while you’re sniggering over Munroe’s brilliantly literal answer to the question “What would happen if everyone on earth stood as close to each other as they could and jumped, everyone landing on the ground at the same instant?”, you might also find that you’re learning bits and pieces of science.
 The Twitter account @WhatIfNumbers demonstrates the breadth of research that Munroe carries out in order to answer these questions, by posting the odder bits of numerical trivia he finds along the way.
 You might find yourself learning about the effects of neutrinos or details of undersea geology while you enjoy the bizarre things people ask about cows.
 It’s a very pleasant way to expand your general knowledge – and you can always submit questions for consideration yourself, too.

-Reading all of them would cost £3,400 (at £8 each) and take the average reader 826 hours to get through, so we don’t necessarily recommend doing that.
+Reading all of them would cost over £4,000 (at £8 each) and take the average reader more than a thousand hours to get through, so we don’t necessarily recommend doing that.
 But it’s certainly worth picking up one or two on a subject you’d like to know more about – and if you’re hooked, each one includes tips for further reading if you’d like more than an introduction to the subject.

 As a celebration of the 80th anniversary of Penguin Books, Penguin have launched a series called ‘Little Black Classics’ – pocket-sized 80p books from 80 of the world’s greatest writers, historical and contemporary.
 From Thomas Hardy to Dante, Anton Chekhov to Christina Rossetti, the books are short stories, essays, poems and sometimes extracts from novels, which are all only 64 pages long.
 If you want to own them all, there’s even a box set.